-ACIP recommends that adults aged ≥65 years preferentially receive any one of the following higher dose or adjuvanted influenza vaccines: quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
-If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be administered (79,80).
+ACIP recommends that adults aged $\ge 65$ years preferentially receive any one of the following higher dose or adjuvanted influenza vaccines: high-dose inactivated influenza vaccine (HD-IIV3), recombinant influenza vaccine (RIV3), or adjuvanted inactivated influenza vaccine (aIIV3).
+If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be administered (82,83).

-Older adults (aged \geq 65 years) are at increased risk for severe influenza-associated illness, hospitalization, and death compared with younger persons (4,17,81).
-Influenza vaccines are often less effective in this population (82).
+Older adults (aged $\ge 65$ years) are at increased risk for severe influenza-associated illness, hospitalization, and death compared with younger persons (4,84,85).
+Influenza vaccines are often less effective in this population (12).
 HD-IIV, RIV, and aIIV have been evaluated in comparison with nonadjuvanted SD-IIVs in this age group.
-Two of these vaccines, HD-IIV and RIV, are higher dose vaccines, which contain an increased dose of HA antigen per virus compared with nonadjuvanted SD-IIVs (60 μ g for HD-IIV4 and 45 μ g for RIV4, compared with 15 μ g for standard-dose inactivated vaccines).
-The adjuvanted vaccine contains 15 μ g of HA per virus, similarly to nonadjuvanted SD-IIVs, but contains the adjuvant MF59.
+Two of these vaccines, HD-IIV and RIV, are higher dose vaccines, which contain an increased dose of HA antigen per vaccine virus compared with nonadjuvanted SD-IIVs (60 $\mu$ g for HD-IIV3 and 45 $\mu$ g for RIV3, compared with 15 $\mu$ g for standard-dose inactivated vaccines) (57,58).
+The adjuvanted vaccine contains 15 $\mu$ g of HA per virus, similarly to nonadjuvanted SD-IIVs, but contains the adjuvant MF59 (59).

-HD-IIV, RIV, and allV have shown relative benefit compared with SD-IIVs in certain studies, with the most evidence available for HD-IIV3.
-Randomized efficacy studies comparing these vaccines with nonadjuvanted SD-IIVs against laboratory-confirmed influenza outcomes are few in number (83-85) and cover few influenza seasons.
-Observational studies, predominantly retrospective cohort studies using diagnostic code-defined (rather than laboratory-confirmed) influenza outcomes, are more numerous and include more influenza seasons (86-96).
+HD-IIV, RIV, and aIIV have shown relative benefit compared with SD-IIVs in certain studies, with the most evidence available for HD-IIV3.
+Randomized efficacy studies comparing these vaccines with nonadjuvanted SD-IIVs against laboratory-confirmed influenza outcomes are few in number (86-88) and cover few influenza seasons.
+Observational studies, predominantly retrospective cohort studies using diagnostic code-defined (rather than laboratory-confirmed) influenza outcomes, are more numerous and include more influenza seasons (89-99).
 Certain observational studies have reported relative benefit for HD-IIV, RIV, and aIIV in comparison with nonadjuvanted SD-IIVs, particularly in prevention of influenza-associated hospitalizations.
 The size of this relative benefit has varied from season to season and is not observed in all studies in all seasons, making it difficult to generalize the findings to all or most seasons.
-Studies directly comparing HD-IIV, RIV, and aIIV with one another are few and do not support a conclusion that any one of these vaccines is consistently superior to the others across seasons (86-88,91,97,98).
+Studies directly comparing HD-IIV, RIV, and aIIV with one another are few and do not support a conclusion that any one of these vaccines is consistently superior to the others across seasons (89-91,94,100,101).